 The Admissions Committee reserves the right to use its judgement with respect to individual cases.
-Candidates who have received a failing grade in any postsecondary course or courses may submit a letter to the Admissions Committee with supporting documentation explaining the extenuating circumstances which contributed to an unsatisfactory standing.
+Candidates who have extenuating circumstances may submit a letter to the Admissions Committee with supporting documentation.
 Special consideration requests must be received by the Admissions Office by January 31 of the year admission is sought.
 See also §15.8.2(II).